miker704/Strife/patches.md

     - Switched to SCSS Vars for Nitro nav bar.
     - Moved old styles for Nitro nav bar to deprecated folder.
     - Add random chance for the nitro nav button to switch to a different color.
+    - Replaced previous method of rendering user avatars with svg masking in DmServer nav bar.

 ## Backend Changes